 - Once your confirmation is processed, select the button below to log in and submit a request to defer your enrollment.

 Your request will be reviewed by the Admissions Committee and a decision will be sent to you via email.
-If you are approved for a deferral, Drexel will contact you throughout your gap year to provide you with updates on happenings at the University as well as reminders on next steps.

 Submit A Deferral Request